Infinite-dimensional stochastic differential equations for Coulomb random point fields: Setup and main theorems

 Subsequently, in \cite{o-t.tail,k-o-t.ifc}, a general method for constructing pathwise unique strong solutions of ISDEs was developed.
 The central idea is to represent the ISDE as an infinite hierarchy of finite-dimensional SDEs evolving in a random environment.
 The well-posedness of this hierarchy is then reduced to a problem of tail triviality for the equilibrium measures of the associated unlabeled dynamics.

-To apply this framework, one requires both an equilibrium state (random point field) and the corresponding logarithmic derivative.
-Moreover, a strong hyperuniform estimate of particle numbers in expanding balls of radius $\rR$ is typically necessary in order to control the pronounced long-range effects of Coulomb interactions.
-Such sharp hyperuniform estimates, however, are highly nontrivial and are known only in special cases tied to random matrix ensembles and particular inverse temperatures.
+To apply this framework, one requires both an equilibrium state (RPF) and suitable regularity properties of the corresponding logarithmic derivative.

-The present work introduces a new and more robust approach to circumvent this obstacle.
-Rather than relying on delicate hyperuniform bounds, we develop a precise representation of the logarithmic derivative (\tref{l:11}).
-This representation allows us to verify directly the key assumption---the IFC condition---required in the theory of \cite{o-t.tail,k-o-t.ifc}, and thereby establish the strong well-posedness of the Coulomb interacting Brownian motions for all $d \ge 2$ and $\beta > 0$.

-Our new approach is highly robust, and its scope is not confined to Coulomb potentials.
-We expect that it can be extended to Riesz potentials in arbitrary dimensions $ d \geq 1 $ and for all inverse temperatures $ \beta > 0 $, both in the bulk and at the soft edge.
-These extensions, however, lie beyond the scope of the present work and are left for future investigation.

-As already emphasized, the logarithmic derivative plays a central role in the stochastic dynamics of infinite-particle systems arising from random point fields.
-There exist, however, important examples of random point fields that do not admit a logarithmic derivative in the present sense.
-Indeed, in \cite{os.ld}, the second author proved that for random point fields exhibiting rigidities stronger than number rigidity---such as the zero set of Gaussian analytic functions \cite{ghosh-peres,gga}---a logarithmic derivative does not exist.
-Developing a new framework for logarithmic derivatives suitable for such highly rigid random point fields, and establishing ISDEs for them within the scheme of \cite{o-t.tail,k-o-t.ifc}, thus presents a challenging and important direction for future research.
+The construction of Coulomb RPFs was established in \cite{a-s,thoma.24}.
+By exploiting the quenched bound \eqref{:1Zg}, we apply a Taylor expansion method adapted to the Coulomb interaction potential and prove the following explicit representation of the logarithmic derivative (\tref{l:11}):

+Using this representation, we further show that the associated ISDE satisfies the key assumption known as the IFC condition, which is required in the above theory (\tref{l:13}).

-Katori and Tanemura proposed an alternative approach to constructing stochastic dynamics with logarithmic interaction in one dimension.
-Their method, based on space-time correlation functions, is restricted to the special case of inverse temperature $\beta = 2$ in one-dimensional systems.
+\textbf{Further related works.} Katori and Tanemura proposed an alternative approach to constructing stochastic dynamics with logarithmic interaction.
+Their method, based on space--time correlation functions, is restricted to the special case of inverse temperature $ \beta = 2 $ in one-dimensional systems.
 For further details, see \cite{KT07b} and the references therein.
-Subsequently, in \cite{o-t.sm}, it was shown that the dynamics obtained through this correlation function method coincide with those described by the ISDE framework developed in \cite{o.isde,o-t.tail,k-o-t.ifc}.